qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 characteristics belonging to the same sampling location.

 Another complication is the transects setup.
-It results in the problem of “Pseudoreplication” where replicated observations are not independent.
+It results in the problem of “pseudoreplication” where replicated observations are not independent.
 There are two sources of pseudo replication in our case:

 -   The seven soil samples along one transect are pseudo replicates.